 What Is Search Engine Optimization (SEO)?

 SEO revolves around the concept called ‘keywords’.
-Keywords are basically a word or phrase which are searched on search engines.
+Keywords are basically words or phrases which are searched on search engines.

 Components Of SEO